 15 Enticing Survival Books Like The Hatchet

-This survival story has readers wondering what they would do if they were in Brian’s shoes and thinking about how they would survive alone in the wilderness, should this ever happen.
+This is the ultimate survival story that had me wondering what I would do if I were in Brian’s shoes and thinking about how I would survive alone in the wilderness, should this ever happen.

-Brian was only a teenager when he was forced to find a way to survive against all odds.
+Brian was only a teenager when he was forced to find a way to survive against all odds after his plane crashed in the Canadian wilderness, and he only had the clothes on his back and a hatchet to survive with.

-Do survival stories keep you glued to the pages?
-Today, we’ll introduce you to 15 books like The Hatchet, so you know what to pick up next.
+If you’re looking for more survival stories to keep you glued to the pages, then you’ve come to the right place.
+I’ve listed some of my favorite similar books like The Hatchet, so you know what to pick up next.

 Need a book fast but don’t have much time?
-Then check out our top 3 favorites!
+Then check out my top 3 favorites!

 Our Favourites!